Jahbeezy/Text-Editor/README.md

  ---

- This is an application that you can download as a package to your computer and use offline.
-Using IndexDB and webpack to manage the stored data and deployment.
+JATE is an application that will allow you to take notes or jot down code either online or offline since you can download it as a package to your computer and use offline.
+JATE uses IndexDB and webpack to manage the stored data and deployment.

  ## Table of Contents